jiaodaxiaozi/column-generation-framework/readme.md

 ============

 Actually, the program is just a state machine.
 At the initial step, it loads a list of states from _model.ini_, each state is assigned to an OPL model.
-First, the program starts processing a special state named __START__.
+First, the program starts processing a special state named __ROOT__.
 The state will decide which is the next state to be solved.
 It can also return __empty__ state which means the process is finished.
-The result is reported by compared state __RELAX__, that supposes to be _RELAX RESTRICTED MASTER PROBLEM (RMP)_, and __FINAL__, that supposes to be _RMP_.
 The overall optimization process is described as follows.

 	load _states_ from _model.ini_